 The Keystone Project is flexible and gives Kilachand students the opportunity to pursue research or creative work through their major departments, home schools and colleges, or Kilachand.
 There are various defined pathways through which Kilachand students can complete the Keystone Project.

 All Kilachand students complete the Keystone Project and do so through various pathways and produce a variety of project types.
-Regardless of pathway, all Kilachand students submit to Kilachand a one-page prospectus before beginning their project and a reflective précis upon completion.
-All students also draft abstracts in KHC HC502 and present their work at the annual Keystone Symposium.
+Regardless of pathway, all Kilachand students submit to Kilachand a one-page project statement before beginning their project and a reflective précis upon completion.
+All students also draft abstracts in KHC HC502, KHC HC512, and KHC HC522 and present their work at the annual Keystone Symposium.
 All Keystone Project requirements can be found here.

-Students are encouraged to begin familiarize themselves with the Keystone Project as early as their first year.
-While developing projects typically requires students to consult with project advisors and, perhaps, engage with advanced coursework in their majors, students can prepare for and learn about the Keystone Project by viewing past presentations, interviewing upperclassmen, attending Kilachand research events, and building relationships with faculty members.
+Students are encouraged to familiarize themselves with the Keystone Project as early as their first year.
+Developing projects typically requires students to consult with project advisors and engage with advanced coursework in their majors, but students can prepare for the Keystone Project by attending the Keystone Symposium and viewing past presentations, interviewing upperclassmen, and building relationships with faculty members.

 Work on the Keystone Project typically begins in the junior year when students enroll in KHC HC451 or apply to opportunities in their major that serve as Keystone Pathways.
 The Keystone is central to Kilachand in the senior year, when students enroll in coursework dedicated to carrying out their projects, workshop projects and presentations in KHC HC502, HC512, or HC522, and present at the Keystone Symposium.